-Bacterial vaginosis (BV) is a common condition which the balance of bacteria inside the vagina becomes disrupted.
+Bacterial vaginosis (BV) is a common condition which sees the balance of bacteria inside the vagina becomes disrupted.

 BV doesn't usually cause any vaginal soreness or itching, but often causes unusual vaginal discharge.
 If you have the condition, your discharge may:

-- develop a strong fishy smell, particularly after sexual intercourse
+- Develop a strong fishy smell, particularly after sexual intercourse

-- become white or grey
+- Become white or grey

-- become thin and watery
+- Become thin and watery